AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 >[!NOTE]
 >
->Administrators can't tag user groups or use @all mentions to prevent spam.
+>Learners can't tag user groups or use @all mentions to prevent spam.

-### Tag users in social board posts
+### Tag users in Social Board posts

 You can tag specific board members in posts or comments using @username.
 Tagging is limited to members with access to that board.
-To tag users in a social board:
+To tag users in a Social Board:

 1. Log in to Adobe Learning Manager as a learner.
 2. Select **[!UICONTROL Social Learning]** in the left navigation pane.